-Anacostia Library Opened April 26, 2010
+Anacostia Library

 - Separate spaces for adults, teens and children

-- 40,000 books, CDs, DVDs, and other library materials
+- 40,000 books, CDs, DVDs and other library materials

-- Children’s program room
+- Children’s story time room

 - Comfortable seating for 200 customers